Power failure: How a winter storm pushed Texas into crisis

 “I think there is going to have to be a serious inquiry into why it was, what were the factors that led the grid not to be able to meet the energy needs of Texas,” said Republican U.S. Sen. Ted Cruz.

-Cruz spoke Thursday evening in the yard of his home in one of Houston’s wealthiest neighborhoods, River Oaks.
+Cruz spoke Thursday evening in the yard of his home in Houston’s wealthiest neighborhood, River Oaks.
 He had cut short a trip to Cancun, Mexico, after images circulated of him waiting at a Houston airport for his flight to the resort town.

 Comments